Cam2337/RecycleNet-DCGAN/README.md

 Training for approxmiately 9000 epochs on an AWS p2x.large EC2 instance, we were able to improve classification of one of the worst performing `trashnet` classes (metal) by nearly ~16% using synthetic data, while lowering classification accuracy by only several percentage points in the majority of other classification classes (with the largest reductions being in classes whose appareance shows strong resemblance to the metal training data).

 Below is a snapshot of our results when training `trashnet` with an augmented dataset (original data plus the addition of synthetic metal images from RecyleNet-DCGAN) compared against a baseline run of `trashnet`.
-Be sure to check out our paper<sup>[1](#f1)</sup> for a more in-depth look at our research and results.
+Be sure to check out our paper for a more in-depth look at our research and results.

 <table>
 <tr><th>Baseline Trashnet</th><th>Trashnet trained with augmented dataset</th>